Who Are You Serving?

 So, who do we serve?

-What we see in these readings are both the hope for the future, but a challenge, too.
+What we see during Advent is both the hope for the future, but a challenge, too.
 We are invited to the Kingdom, but if a person is welcomed to the kingdom, they must first turn away from sin.
 They must have a change of heart, putting aside wickedness in order to prepare a way for the Lord.
 Jesus will baptize with the Holy Spirit and the fire; something we call to mind especially on the day of our Conformation.

 Archbishop Harry Flynn who celebrated both my confirmation and ordination was fond of saying “this is not just a photo op.”
 His point was that at the sacraments celebrated, we had to think carefully about our commitment to the faith.
 It’s something we grow in, and Advent gives us a great time to think about how we are serving our God.
 For, we all have to serve somebody, and Dylan is right, it comes down to God or the devil.

 A person may not think they serve the devil, but such is the cunningness of the Evil One.
 It is so easy for a person to put God out of their lives or think they don’t need Him; or to become enslaved to sin.
 Sin can become addictive, and it’s easy to be blind to it.
-Tomorrow night is our parish penance service, and even if you can’t make it tomorrow, Advent, as I said last week in the homily, is a great time to celebrate reconciliation as a way to deepen our relationship with God and be reminded of His love, and to help ourselves see God’s love at a deeper level.
+Hopefully you had a chance to celebrate confession, but if not its something wonderful to add to your spirituality.
+Advent is a great time to celebrate reconciliation as a way to deepen our relationship with God and be reminded of His love, and to help ourselves see God’s love at a deeper level.
 It’s also a great time to be introspective and look at the decisions we’ve made and how we lead our lives.
 I give out an examination of conscience at each penance service, but some things to think about in reflection are the false gods in your life.
 Are you addicted to things you shouldn’t look at on the computer?
 Are you addicted to being in control of others or power?
 Are you enslaved to pride to the point where you aren’t open to others advice who care about you enough to tell you not what you want to hear but what you need to hear?
 Do you serve others in your family?
 Is anger taking over your life?
 How about greed?
 The list of things we ask ourselves is long, but this isn’t to make us feel guilty.
 Rather, it opens up our eyes to the things we need to change, because each sin is a tool of the devil, and a way we can end up serving him without being aware of it.